simeoncloud/docs/how-to.md

 * Approvals can easily be removed by navigating to the environment you want to remove an approval from \(Deploy or Export\)
 * Once you have selected either the **Deploy** or **Export** environment, click **...** > **Approvals and checks** > hover mouse over the approval you want to delete > **trash icon** > **Delete**

-## Run Pipelines Programmatically

-You can start your pipelines programmatically using [this script](Invoke-AzurePipeline.ps1).
-Replace the variables at the bottom of the script to suit your purposes.